karensuzue/KarLGP/README.md

 - Actually implement read-only register (for input).
 Right now i'm just labeling them
 - support for unequal length programs?
 - output is register 0, input is register 1. realistically, program length shouldn't be less than 2, but i should implement safeguards
+- support for methods that require multiple fitness values, like lexicase selection